AdBanacho/cohere-text-embedder/README.md

 There are many different ways to create text embeddings, but the most common is to use a neural network.
 A neural network is a machine learning algorithm that is very good at learning complex relationships.
 The input to a neural network is a vector, and the output is a vector of the same size.
 The neural network learns to map the input vectors to the output vectors in a way that captures the relationships between the inputs and outputs.

-In order to create a text embedding, the neural network is first trained on a large corpus of text.
+To create text embedding, the neural network is first trained on a large corpus of text.
 The training data is a set of sentences, and each sentence is represented as a vector.
 The vectors are created by taking the word vectors of the words in the sentence and summing them together.
 The neural network is then trained to map the sentence vectors to a fixed vector size.

 Once the neural network has been trained, it can then be used to create text embeddings for new pieces of text.
 The new text is first represented as a vector, and then the neural network is used to map the vector to the fixed vector size.
 The result is a text embedding that captures the meaning of the text.